microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ## Exercise - Create Service Principal using PowerShell

-Log into Azure via PowerShell
+### Login to Azure via PowerShell

-From a PowerShell console window, log into Azure using [one of the following]{.underline}, as appropriate:
+From a PowerShell console window, login to Azure using [one of the following]{.underline}, as appropriate:

 Azure Commercial: